 The blood is a major transport system of the body and it is pumped by the heart.
 The pressure of the blood is determined by the amount of blood that is pumped by the heart and the resistance produced by the arteries to the flow of blood.

 The systolic pressure is the figure that is above and it shows the contraction of the heart.
-The diastolic is the pressure present in the arteries during the resting period that exist when the heart beats.
+The diastolic is the pressure present in the arteries during the resting period that exists when the heart beats.
 They both have a unit of mmHg.
 There are five stages in which the blood pressure could fall in and they include:

 1. Low blood pressure: The systolic reads below 90 while the diastolic is below 60.